From the Suffolk Foundation

-On December 9 2015, the Suffolk Foundation made its Annual Grant Distributions at the Foundation office.
-This year the Foundation was able to disburse $116,500 to twenty-eight (28) different nonprofit agencies.
-Since the Foundation received its 501 (c) (3) nonprofit community foundation status in October, 2007, it has awarded over $3,200,000 in unrestricted and donor-advised grants and scholarships.
+On December 13 2016, the Suffolk Foundation made its Annual Grant Distributions at the Hilton Garden Inn Suffolk Riverfront.
+This year the Foundation was able to disburse $128,875 to thirty (30) different nonprofit agencies.
+Since the Foundation received its 501 (c) (3) nonprofit community foundation status in October, 2007, it has awarded over $3,600,000 in unrestricted and donor-advised grants and scholarships.
 The Foundation funded agencies seeking support in the following areas: Cultural Arts, Education, Environment, Health, and Human Need.
 As the invested funds continue to grow, the Board anticipates being able to support more agencies, and a diversity of needs, with more funds.

 - Riddick’s Folly ($2,500) – will help support the House Museum education programs.

 - Senior Services of Southeastern Virginia ($5,000) – will provide up to 175 trips to medical appointments for Suffolk senior citizens and persons with disabilities.

 - Special Olympics Virginia – Area 29 Suffolk ($3,000) – will assist in funding the cost incurred for three major events: the Suffolk Games, Summer Games and Fall Championships.

 - Suffolk Art League ($1,500) – will help fund professional visiting artist workshops in four Suffolk high schools and six Suffolk middle schools and allow for 4th and 5th grade Talented Art students to tour and participate in a hands-on workshop at the Suffolk Art Gallery.

 - Suffolk Center for Cultural Arts ($5,000) – will help support the SCCA’s Student Matinees, “Artists in Schools” Program, and youth art education initiatives.